Malaysia's Prime Minister Resigns Amid Skyrocketing COVID-19 Cases

-(KUALA LUMPUR, Malaysia) — Malaysian Prime Minister Muhyiddin Yassin tendered his resignation to the king Monday, becoming the shortest-ruling leader after conceding that he lost majority support to govern.
+(KUALA LUMPUR, Malaysia) — Malaysian Prime Minister Muhyiddin Yassin resigned less than 18 months into his tenure Monday, becoming the country’s shortest-ruling leader after conceding that he lost majority support to govern.

 Science Minister Khairy Jamaluddin wrote on Instagram that “the Cabinet has tendered our resignation” to the king, shortly after Muhyiddin left the palace after meeting the monarch.
+Deputy Sports Minister Wan Ahmad Fayhsal Wan Ahmad Kamal also thanked Muhyiddin for his service and leadership in a Facebook message.

-Muhyidddin’s departure comes less than 18 months after taking office and will plunge the country into a fresh crisis amid a worsening pandemic.
+Muhyidddin’s departure will plunge the country into a fresh crisis amid a worsening COVID-19 pandemic.

-Embattled Malaysian Prime Minister Muhyiddin Yassin arrived at the palace for a meeting with the king Monday, where he is expected to hand in his resignation after conceding he didn’t have majority support to rule.

 Political leaders have already begun to jostle for the top post, with his deputy Ismail Sabri rallying support to succeed Muhyiddin and keep the government intact.

-A Cabinet minister Mohamad Redzuan Mohamad Yusof told The Associated Press on Sunday that Muhyiddin will submit his resignation but will also point out to the monarch that his alliance still has the biggest bloc of support despite losing the majority.
+His resignation comes on the back of mounting public anger over what was widely perceived as his government’s poor handling of the pandemic.
+Malaysia has one of the world’s highest infection rates and deaths per capita, with daily cases breaching 20,000 this month despite a seven-month state of emergency and a lockdown since June to tackle the crisis.

-Local media said the national police chief, the Election Commission chairman and the attorney-general were seen entering the palace Monday.
-They left just before Muhyiddin arrived.
+Local media said the national police chief, the Election Commission chairman and the attorney-general were also summoned to the palace Monday before Muhyiddin arrived.
+Muhyiddin, who chaired a Cabinet meeting at his office earlier Monday, waved at reporters at the palace gate and left 40 minutes later.
+Muhyiddin is expected to hold a news conference later.

+“Muhyiddin has been ruling on borrowed time.
+His poor governance, focus on survival politics and unwillingness to acknowledge his failings have led to his undoing,” said Bridget Welsh of Malaysia’s University of Nottingham, an expert in Malaysian politics.

+But his departure has also put Malaysia in unchartered waters.
+“The focus now is on Malaysia having a peaceful transition to a new government that can manage the crisis,” she said.

-While Muhyiddin has dodged tests in Parliament for his leadership from the start, his rule collapsed after over a dozen lawmakers from the biggest party in his alliance pulled their support for the government, which has a razor-thin majority.
-Two ministers from the United Malays National Organization have also resigned from the Cabinet.
+Muhyiddin’s government had had a razor-thin majority and dodged leadership tests in Parliament from the start.
+It finally fell when over a dozen lawmakers from the biggest party in his alliance pulled their support for his government.
+Two ministers from the United Malays National Organization also resigned from the Cabinet before Monday’s actions.

 Under Malaysia’s constitution, the prime minister must resign if he loses majority support and the king can appoint a new leader who he believes has the confidence of Parliament.

 Muhyiddin initially insisted he still has majority support and would prove this in Parliament next month.
 But in a U-turn Friday, the premier sought opposition backing to shore up his government.
 He promised to call general elections by next July.
-He also offered concessions including proposals to limit the prime minister’s tenure, bolster checks and balances and a senior minister role to the opposition leader, but his plea was immediately rejected by all parties.
+He also offered concessions including proposals to limit the prime minister’s tenure, bolster checks and balances and a senior minister role to the opposition leader, but his plea was rejected by all parties.

-His expected departure comes on the back of mounting public anger over what was widely perceived as his government’s poor handling of the pandemic.
-Malaysia has one of the world’s highest infection rates and deaths per capita, with daily cases breaching 20,000 this month despite a seven-month state of emergency and a lockdown since June to tackle the crisis.

-Muhyiddin can advise the king to dissolve Parliament to pave the way for early polls, but this is not a likely option during the pandemic.

 The king can decide on a new leader, but currently, no one coalition can claim a majority.
 A three-party alliance, which is the biggest opposition bloc, has nominated its leader Anwar Ibrahim as a candidate for prime minister.
 But the bloc has under 90 lawmakers, short of the 111 needed for a simple majority.
 That’s also less than the 100 lawmakers believed to be backing Muhyiddin.